 You would need to have Docker installed and configured properly beforehand.
 We have written a detailed article on how to achieve this here.

 An application is actually isolated when it is run via a Docker container and can therefore be configured without consuming extensive system resources.
-When it comes to virtual machines however, we are dealing with a whole environment (.i.e. server) and all of its maintenance and environment related issues which require additional computing power.
+When it comes to virtual machines however, we are dealing with a whole environment (.i.e. server) and all of its maintenance and environment related issues that require additional computing power.

-In a virtual machine, a fully operational OS must be available whereas for a Docker container, parts of the OS and the kernel are shared with other system resources which makes it easy to create and remove Docker containers unlike virtual machines which need a complete installation.
+In a virtual machine, a fully operational OS must be available whereas for a Docker container, parts of the OS and the kernel are shared with other system resources which makes it easy to create and remove Docker containers, unlike virtual machines which need a complete installation.

 Since containers are lightweight and do not require extensive system resources, they can run in parallel in a single machine but they cannot be migrated during the execution unlike virtual machines which can be migrated while executing .